genexus-books/Saia/saia-docs/docs/SearchIndexProfile.md

 ### VectorStore

-This is the default value, directly uses the defined `VectorStore` without any further pre-processing.
+This is the default value, that directly uses the defined `VectorStore` without any further pre-processing.

 ### Hypothetical Document Embeddings (HyDE)